kontent-ai/gatsby-packages/README.md

 The plugin creates GraphQL nodes for all Kentico Kontent content types, content items, and its language variants.

-The node names are prefixed with `kenticoCloud`.
-More specifically, content type nodes are prefixed by `kenticoCloudType` and content items and their language variants are prefixed with `kenticoCloudItem`.
+The node names are prefixed with `Kontent`.
+More specifically, content type nodes are prefixed by `KontentType` and content items and their language variants are prefixed with `KontentItem`.

 GraphQL nodes of content items contain the ordinary `system` and `elements` properties.
 However, the properties inside `elements` always have an internal structure that the aforementioned [Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/lib/models/item/content-item.class.ts) produces with **modifications** described in following subsections.

-Every element contains:
+Every primitive elements (all but rich text and linked items) element contains:

 * `rawData` object containing raw data without the touch of the SDK
 * `name` property containing element name